taunsquared/graphic-novel-thesis/2018-03-30-script-vomit.md

 This summer camp however was meant for children year 3 through year 12, so when Soca was 17 and Min was 15, it was Soca's last year at this summer camp.
 Min could technically come for another year (though she's 2 years younger, because she skipped a grade she's only one year behind Soca in school), she was really sad about coming back without Soca.

 During the year after Soca's last summer camp, they learned about the ISS corps summer youth program.
-It is for 15-18 year olds, regardless of their school year, as long as they haven't started a baccalaureate program of study yet.
+It is for 15-18 year olds, regardless of their school year, as long as they haven't started a baccalaureate program of study (undergraduate degree) yet.
 Soca and Min both apply and are offered spots in the youth program.
 They decide to go during the last summer before Soca goes to university.

 ## plot vomit
 When Min and Soca arrive, they are assigned sleeping quarters based on their ages (Min with the 15 year olds, Soca with the 17 year olds).
 They learn that during the day, they will spend their time in work teams, in classes, and working on science exploration projects.